 Examines the cognitive basis of successful web and multimedia design.
 Topics: information architecture, navigation, usability, graphic layout, transaction design, and how to understand user interaction.
 Prerequisites: CSE 7.

 187B.
 Practicum in Professional Web Design (4)

 This course follows up on the basics of multimedia design taught in Cognitive Science 187A.
 Students will probe more deeply into selective topics, such as animation, navigation, graphical display of information, and narrative coherence.
-Prerequisites: COGS 187A or consent of instructor.
+Prerequisites: Cognitive Science 187A or consent of instructor.

 Computational methods for finding and exploiting structure across vast data corpora, from personal e-mail collections to the entire WWW.
 Students will implement and evaluate algorithms used as part of modern search engines, and connect these to models of shared cognition.
 Prerequisites: Cognitive Science 109 or Computer Science and Engineering 12.
 Recommended: Cognitive Science 102A or Cognitive Science 118B.

 This course will discuss signal processing, pattern recognition algorithms, and human-computer interaction issues in EEG-based brain-computer interfaces.
 Other types of brain-computer interfaces will also be discussed.
 Prerequisites: Cognitive Science 118B or Cognitive Science 118A or Cognitive Science 109.

 190A.
 Pre-Honors Project in Cognitive Science (4)